 Our Anti-Coronavirus drug development project is in direct competition with over 34 companies in the U.S. and abroad that are developing or that have developed vaccine or treatment options for Covid-19.
 Among the companies that have or are developing vaccines are Pfizer, Moderna, AstraZeneca, and Johnson & Johnson.
 The companies focused on treatments include Pfizer, Merck, Gilead, Eli Lilly, and Regeneron.
 To date, three vaccines (Pfizer's, Moderna's, and Johnson & Johnson's) and two (2) antibody treatments (Regeneron's, and Eli Lilly's) have been approved by the FDA for emergency use, and Pfizer's vaccine has received full FDA approval.
 Gilead's Remdesivir, an antiviral injectable, was approved by the FDA for treatment of Covid-19 in October 2020.
-In addition, in December 2021, Pfizer received Emergency Use Authorization ("EUA"), for its antiviral pill, Paxlovid, and, in the same month, the FDA granted Merck EUA for its antiviral pill, Molnupiravir.
-While the approved vaccines, pills and injectable treatments are effective, we believe that additional treatment options such as the one we are developing could potentially form an important component of the range of anti-coronavirus tools available to attending physicians.
+While the approved vaccines and injectable treatments are effective, we believe that additional, more convenient treatment options could be essential as vaccination gaps and immunity lapses will likely persist.
+We believe a treatment such as the one we are developing which could be taken orally at home could potentially form an important complement for vaccination and the current antibody and antiviral treatments which must be administered intravenously.

 In the area of anticancer drug development, we compete with large publicly and privately held companies engaged in developing new cancer therapies.
 There are numerous other entities engaged in oncology therapeutics development that have greater resources, both financial and otherwise, than the resources presently available to us.
 Nearly all major pharmaceutical companies including Merck, Amgen, Roche, Pfizer, Bristol-Myers Squibb and Novartis, to name a few, have on-going anticancer drug development programs and some of the drugs they may develop could be in direct competition with our own.
 In addition, a number of smaller companies are working in the area of cancer therapy and could develop drugs that may be in competition with ours.

-Similarly, our Essential 9^{TM} and Essential Calcium-Vitamin D^{TM} fall directly within a very crowded and highly competitive product sector.
-As of the date of this prospectus, we believe Essential 9^{TM} is the only Essential Amino Acid product that comprises all 9 essential amino acids in tablet form.
+Similarly, our Essential 9TM and Essential Calcium-Vitamin DTM fall directly within a very crowded and highly competitive product sector.
+As of the date of this prospectus, we believe Essential 9TM is the only Essential Amino Acid product that comprises all 9 essential amino acids in tablet form.
 We believe this may provide us with a competitive advantage, at least for the near future but there are no assurances that this will occur.